OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 SolverSystem always contains the workflow's system as a subsystem, and these components contribute variables and equations to the gradient solution.
-In addition, the solver's equality constraint is given a special system called the "EqConstraintSystem".
+In addition, the solver's equality constraint is given a special system called the ``EqConstraintSystem``.
 This system houses the solver's implicit relationship.

 EqConstraintSystem